wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

 ### Cable & Connector for 10GbE Connection

-**SFP+ DAC Cable** is our preferred choice.
-It features integrated SFP+ connectors on both ends, which enhances robustness and minimizes the risk of disconnection.
+**SFP+ DAC (Direct Attach Copper) Cable** is our preferred choice.
+It features integrated SFP+ connectors on both ends, which enhances robustness and minimizes the risk of physical damage.
 It is both cost-effective and highly reliable.

 <div style="text-align: center; margin: 20px 0;">